Lawliar/CO3/README.md

     - If you are using docker to build orchestrator, you still need this step.
     However, instead of the pre-built for you hosting OS, you can just use [llvm-prebuit-ubuntu](https://github.com/llvm/llvm-project/releases/download/llvmorg-14.0.0/clang+llvm-14.0.0-x86_64-linux-gnu-ubuntu-18.04.tar.xz)

+### arm cross compiler:
+- This is only needed to build the firmware image.
+Simply select that one fitting your situation from [arm-gnu-toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads).
+Unzip it and make sure the CMakeLists.txt under the firmware source code points to it.
+The version that we use is **11.3.rel1**.

 ### dependent packages
 - `sudo apt install autoconf automake libtool`